Some victories, but progressives likely to feel defeat as Kerry loses

 Progressives lose largely at the polls

-11/3/2004: John Kerry, in his 11am speech today, conceded defeat in the Presidential race-- before the provisional ballots in Ohio had all been counted.
+11/3/2004: In Democratic Presidential Candidate John Kerry's speech at 11am today, he conceded defeat in the Presidential race, before the provisional ballots in Ohio had all been counted.
 Bush gave his acceptance speech at 12pm.
-Aside from planned actions, people are assessing "what went wrong," as a seemingly unprecedented in size progressive voter mobilization was met by an apparently stronger conservative voter movement and turnout.
+Aside from planned actions, people are assessing "what went wrong," as a seemingly unprecedented in size progressive mobilization was met by an apparently stronger conservative voter movement and turnout.
 One Indybay reader's assessment Protests planned for today will go on, rain or shine.

 In Oregon, voters rejected a medical marijuana initiative.
 Anti-gay marriage amendments passed in 11 states.